joeblew99/gu/README.md

 # Gu
-  A component rendering library for go able to render standard HTML both on the frontend and backend.
+  A component rendering library for Go. it efficiently renders standard HTML both on the frontend and backend.

 ## Install